-The Spa Town of Chaves
+The Town of Torres Vedras

 Over the centuries, Chaves (a vibrant town in northern Portugal) has been fought over by the Romans, the French during the Peninsular War and repeated Spanish invaders.